 Bata Shoe Factory Revitalization

-Sonja Bata pursued her passion for architecture and the built environment through the revitalization of the town of Batawa.
-As a sustainable community and satellite town adapted to 21st century living, where residents could live close to nature but maintain a connection to work through broadband, she envisioned Batawa as a model community for social and environmental sustainability.
+Sonja Bata’s passion for architecture, design and the built environment inspired the revitalization of the town of Batawa, located north of Trenton ON.
+As a satellite town adapted to 21st century living, she envisioned Batawa as a model community for social and environmental sustainability, where residents could live close to nature but maintain a connection to work through high-speed broadband technology.

 At the town entrance lies one of the Bata Shoe company’s original factories, currently undergoing a major revitalization.
-The project brings together ground floor commercial spaces leasable to local businesses with a double-height lobby and sculptural steel staircase that lead to an entire second floor intended for educational incubation.
-This will be home to new technological labs, studios, a lecture hall, an exhibition space, offices, and a community event space.
-The remaining upper floors of the five-storey building will have 47 residential units and a rooftop terrace with views to the local Batawa ski hills and the Trent River.
-Additionally, a geothermal field with tubes drilled over 600 feet deep into the earth will regulate building temperature, reducing its overall energy consumption.
+The project brings together ground floor commercial spaces leasable to local businesses with a double-height lobby and a sculptural steel staircase leading to the second floor intended for educational incubation.
+This space will be home to new technological labs, studios, a lecture hall, an exhibition space, administrative offices, and a community event space.
+The remaining upper floors of the five-storey building will house 47 residential units and a rooftop terrace offering views to the local Batawa ski hills and the Trent River.

-In collaboration with Quadrangle Architects, the new design retains the original structure of the factory from 1939 while revitalizing its Modernist heritage through materials and striking design elements.
-The façade features new glazing and brick cladding that echo the factory’s original appearance, with the addition of balconies throughout.
-This rhythm of regularity is interrupted by the central volume, with its own wood-clad balconies that add playful voids to the otherwise planar façade; below this, an entrance canopy extends outward inviting visitors within.
+In collaboration with Quadrangle Architects, the new design retains the factory’s original 1939 structure while breathing new life into its Modernist form through new materials and bold design elements.
+The façade features new glazing and brick cladding between the original exposed concrete beams and columns, echoing the factory’s original character while adding balconies to accommodate its new residential program.
+This rhythm of regularity is interrupted by the projecting central volume, with its wood-clad irregular openings adding playful voids to the otherwise planar façade.
+Additionally, the building is heated by a sizable geothermal field with 62 bore holes over 600 feet deep into the earth, significantly reducing the building’s overall energy consumption.
 The factory now stands to once again become a beacon of productivity within the town, focused on a sustainable future.